NOZ1000/CTF_Writeups_from_NOZi/UofTCTF/All Worbled Up/README.md

 # Solution

-With me teammate, tried to reverse byte code using our hands and Chat-GPT 3.5.
+With teammate, i tried to reverse byte code using our hands and Chat-GPT 3.5.
 And that code we reconctructed from byte code.

 ```python